nice-game/nice-model/README.md

 All structures are tightly packed, so there can be no confusion about alignment.

+Parsers *must* support at least BC1 and BC2 textures, and *may* support any additional formats.

 ## File Header

 | Name | Data | Value |